 The most challenging elements of the transition:

-All of a sudden people are looking to you to make the final decision and you are the one directing people.
-As a senior registrar you always know there is some else there to counter check your plans.
-As time has passed I’ve started to enjoy this more and more, not because I enjoy telling people what to do, but because I have a sense of ownership about what happens to the patient.
-As a registrar or a trainee you are focused more on executing orders or executing the management plan whereas now I find it more satisfying coming up with the management plan and putting it in place and seeing the patients get better.
+- All of a sudden people are looking to you to make the final decision and you are the one directing people.
+As a senior registrar you always know there is someone else there to counter check your plans.
+As time has passed, I’ve started to enjoy this more and more, not because I enjoy telling people what to do, but because I have a sense of ownership about what happens to the patient.
+As a registrar or a trainee, you are focused more on executing orders or executing the management plan, whereas now I find it more satisfying coming up with the management plan and putting it in place and seeing the patients get better.
 This is very rewarding.

-The most challenging part of the transition was trying to juggle the clinical decision making with the overall management of the unit.
-The main thing is how you manage the flow of patients through the unit, to create bed space in order to account for emergency patients and to manage the elective work flow.
-All of a sudden, as the consultant, you may have the surgeon who may need to carry out an elective operation, you have three emergencies waiting to come in to intensive care, you have a referral from an external hospital and on top of that you need to look after the patients in the unit and you find yourself in the situation where there are no beds.
+- The most challenging part of the transition for me was trying to juggle the clinical decision making with the overall management of the unit.
+The main thing is how you manage the flow of patients through the unit, to create bed space in order to account for emergency patients and to manage the elective workflow.
+All of a sudden, as the consultant, you may have the surgeon who may need to carry out an elective operation, you have three emergencies waiting to come into intensive care, you have a referral from an external hospital and on top of that you need to look after the patients in the unit and you find yourself in the situation where there are no beds.
 How do you manage and balance this?
-This is what I found most challenging but it’s important to know that it’s not all down to you and there are other people involved in the process; your colleagues, the nurse in charge, the matron, the site managers.
+This is what I found most challenging but it’s important to know that it’s not all down to you and there are other people involved in the process, your colleagues, the nurse in charge, the matron, the site managers.
 If you work together as a team the whole bed flow challenges become manageable.

 Sometimes there is a tendency to delay the transition to consultant:

 There are people who are ready to become a consultant but may be experiencing self-doubt or anxiety about making the transition.
-You often hear people saying; “I’m not ready to be a consultant.”
-A lot of people think you need to be the finished product before you become a consultant.
+I often hear people saying they’re not ready for the transition.
+There is a tendency to think you need to be the finished product before you become a consultant.
 This is not necessarily the case.
 I think you need to be a good product, but there are still things for you to learn and get better at.
 The environment that you’re in is very important.
-For me I was lucky that in my ST7 year I felt supported and encouraged to make the transition and when I did make the transition to the consultant role I felt supported by my colleagues and that is very important.
+For me I was lucky that in my ST7 year I felt supported and encouraged to make the transition and when I did make the transition to the consultant role, I felt supported by my colleagues and that is very important.

 “Your colleagues can give you the confidence to evolve and develop as a consultant.”

-When you become a consultant leadership responsibilities change, both from a clinical and non-clinical perspective:
+When you become a consultant, leadership responsibilities change.
+This is the case from both a clinical and non-clinical perspective:

 As a consultant you are leading the ward round, you are responsible for the patients under your care and you’re responsible for managing your junior colleagues.
-The nurses also look up to you for leadership regarding individual patients and the overall situation and work flow on any given day.
-These are all clinical leadership aspects of the role of a consultant.
+The nurses also look up to you for leadership regarding individual patients and the overall situation and workflow on any given day.

 When should one start to develop management and leadership skills?